 You know the old adage, the devil is in the details.

-6. Be On the Same Page!
-This is especially true when it comes to dealing with parents, communication, and behavior issues.
-If you receive and respond to an email from Teddy’s mom, send a copy to your co-teacher, or print it out, or – at the very least – tell her about it.
-Keep each other updated.
+This is especially true when dealing with communication, behavior issues, and upset parents.
+If you receive and respond to an email from Teddy’s mom, send a copy to your co-teacher, print it out, or – at the very least – tell her about it.
+Keep each other in the loop.

-For heaven’s sake – DON’T!
+For heaven’s sake – JUST DON’T!
 Never, ever, ever!
 Again, this is like a marriage.
 Make your partner look good!

 Communication about expectations is KEY here.
-You both have a vision about how the classroom will be run.
+You both have a vision of how the classroom will be run.
 TALK about it.
 Get those ideas and visions out there for discussion.
-Maybe you have the same vision, but maybe your strategies or methods are totally different.
-It’s definitely best to get those expectations out in the open!
+Maybe you have the same vision, but your methods are totally different.
+It’s best to get those expectations out in the open.

-In the sports and coaching world, coaches LOVE having an extra set of eyes and ears to observe.
-Again, this works to your benefit if you COMMUNICATE and talk about your observations.
-Did you notice that Susie seems to have a rash?
-Or that Teddy keeps poking Susie with his pencil whenever the teacher isn’t looking?
+In the sports world, coaches LOVE having an extra set of eyes and ears to observe.
+But, again, this works to your benefit if you COMMUNICATE and talk about your observations.
+For example, did you notice that Duane seems to have a rash?
+Or that Mica keeps poking Dustin with his pencil during silent seat work?
 Use these observations to help you both.

 It’s so easy to get caught up in the stress and day-to-day gripes.
 Don’t spend your valuable time whining and complaining.
-Unless you have some solutions, leave the belly-aching out.
-It’s a downer, it doesn’t help, and it’s contagious!
+Unless you have some solutions, leave the complaining out.
+It’s a downer, it doesn’t help, and it’s contagious.
 Don’t be that person.
 Be able to laugh at yourself and find the funny side of situations.

 Be the positive person who brings out the best in others – students and teachers!